Sergio2409/docker_compose_odoo_template/README.md

 ## How To section
 1. How to start all containers
-    - `sudo docker-compose up`

 2. How to stop all containers
     - `Press Ctrl + c`

 3. How to Do a Clean Restart of a Docker Instance
-    - Stop the container(s) using the following command: `docker-compose down`
+    - Stop the container(s) using the following command: `docker compose down`
     - Delete all containers using the following command: `sudo docker rm -f $(sudo docker ps -a -q)`
     - Delete all volumes using the following command: `sudo docker volume rm $(sudo docker volume ls -q)`